Monday, February 1, 2021

 "The sounds produced by all other musical instruments lose their wei 'tastefulness' when they sound placid (dan).
 However, for guqin music, when the sound of guqin is dan, it creates a kind of tastefulness in the music.
 What kind of tastefulness?
 It is tian []…When tian is complete, one does not feel bored with dan."
 (Tien 2015, 212)

 I find this passage interesting for primarily two reasons.
 Firstly, it is an interesting question as to why the gǔqín sound so tasteful when played plainly.
 That is not true for all other instruments.
-When playing Sundanese suling without any ornaments or variations in sound, it sounds flat and boring, as if the instrumentalist is an amateur–what in Indonesia would be called baru belajar ("new to practicing").
+When playing Sundanese suling without any ornaments or variations in sound, it sounds flat and boring, as if the instrumentalist is an amateur–what my Indonesian teachers would call baru belajar ("new to practicing").
 On the gǔqín, however, there is something about the sound itself–the timbre–that does not lead to this negative characteristic.

 Decreasing emotionality through impermanence